-The NSTA blog currently consists of twelve categories (or sub-blogs):
+The NSTA blog currently consists of twenty categories (or sub-blogs):

 - Chapters and Associated Groups